joebrew/vilaweb/analyses/vdem/README.md

-No, V-Dem data does NOT show an improvement in democracy in Spain.
+No, V-Dem data does NOT show an improvement in liberal democracy in Spain.
 In fact, Spain just received its worst score in 40 years.
 ================

 The V-Dem data